CollinBeurskens/Quotes/README.md

       "author": "Steve Jobs"
     },
     {
-      "quote": "In the middle of every difficulty lies opportunity.", "author": "Albert Einstein"
+      "quote": "Life is what happens when you're busy making other plans.", "author": "John Lennon"
     },
     {
-      "quote": "Success is not the key to happiness.
-Happiness is the key to success.", "author": "Albert Schweitzer"
+      "quote": "To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.", "author": "Ralph Waldo Emerson"
     }
   ]
 }